Jerome Namias: Career in meteorology

 By 1953 Namias felt enough confidence in his five-day prediction procedures to begin extending them to thirty days.
 He also began issuing advisory statements about hurricane probabilities a month in advance.
 This led to his receipt of the 1955 Award for Extraordinary Scientific Achievement, the highest accolade given by the American Meteorological Society.

 In 1955 Namias also received the Rockefeller Public Service Award, which made it possible for him to spend a year studying at his choice of locale.
 He used this stipend to return to Stockholm.
 He documented his studies in papers explaining the influence of land and snow on atmospheric movements.
 A 1955 paper explored the possibility that the soil moisture in the Great Plains of the United States played an important role in the Great Plains drought by varying the heat input to the overlying atmosphere.

-Namias was invited to speak at the 1957 Rancho Santa Fe CalCOFI (California Cooperative Fisheries) conference of the Scripps Institution of Oceanography.
+Namias was invited to speak at the 1957 Rancho Santa Fe CalCOFI (California Cooperative Fisheries) conference of Scripps Institution of Oceanography.
 He gave a standard talk about anomalous mid-altitude events, and then sat back to listen to the other speakers.
 A remarkable oceanic warming (now called El Niño) had recently occurred over the eastern Pacific.
 Southern fish were being caught in northern waters; unusual typhoons were observed; the atmosphere and ocean were not acting normally.
 This drastic switch in normally-observed weather caught Namias's attention, and he thereafter began to draw on the influence of the ocean surface in his weather studies.
 However, it was several years later before he could devote himself to unraveling the phenomenon.
 His mentor Rossby and his best friend and brother-in-law Harry Wexler were gone, both from heart failure, and he also had a heart attack in 1963.
 In 1964 he was involved in an automobile accident in Boston.
 Growing tired of all the budget battles, he submitted his retirement from the Weather Service in 1964.

 Namias left NWS, but moved to Scripps to continue his investigations.
 In 1981 Namias received the Sverdrup Gold Medal of the American Meteorological Society for his pioneering efforts on air-sea interactions.

 Personal

 Namias married Edith Paipert in 1938.
 They had one child, Judith.
-He was survived by his wife, daughter and grandchildren when he died in La Jolla, California due to complications of a stroke which left him partially paralyzed and unable to speak or write (1989), and of pneumonia (1997).
+He was survived by his wife, daughter and grandchildren when he died in La Jolla, California, due to complications of a stroke which left him partially paralyzed and unable to speak or write (1989), and of pneumonia (1997).

 During his long and intense career, Namias never learned to drive a car.
 He was always driven by fellow workers, students or family members.